 - Is microdosing right for me?
 Only you can make that determination.
 There is more information about who has benefited so far and possible risks in the full FAQ.

 Over 1500 participants have reported their experiences of microdosing as of this writing, and submitted narrative reports and daily data.
 We are taking time to read and analyze and report on all the data.
-We are continuing to gather data.
-You can enroll here and submit daily information here.
+We have collected more than enough of the daily emotional checkins, so at this point we are keeping that form available for those who find it helpful.

 We specifically do not recommend that people with colorblindness, who live with diagnoses of psychotic disorders or along the autism spectrum try microdosing.
 People with colorblindness report lasting visual distortions from microdosing.
 Literature suggests people with psychotic disorders may be harmed by psychedelics.
 In our experience, people with diagnoses along the autism spectrum seem to require dosages that far exceed what is traditionally considered microdosing.